 Voting matters!
 Whether you are young or old, new or native, Republican or Democrat.
 Voting is one of the best ways to get your voice heard!
-Utah has had a trend of low voter participation.
-You can help overcome that by learning the Seven Steps to Becoming an Informed Voter — and spreading the word to others!
+Download the Action Utah Voter Handbook to learn the Seven Steps to Becoming an Informed Voter — and spread the word to others!

 Introduction: Utah Elections